What's NECXT in Healthcare: Digital Trends to Watch

 According to a report from Grand View Research, the IoT market in healthcare is expected to grow to $534.3 Billion by 2025.
 The prediction is largely based on a growing preference healthcare professionals have for real-time data when it comes to the management of chronic diseases.
 Remote monitoring of patients and collection of health-related data for research are only two of many IoT benefits that can significantly improve correct diagnosis, reduce readmission rates, and reduce costs for hospitals.

-What we can expect more of in 2020 and years beyond is a further development of smart hospitals.
+What we can expect more of in the years to come is a further development of smart hospitals.
 Together with AI, IoT will be able to evolve a hospital from being just digital to a “smart” organization that can collect daily patient data, produce using machine learning algorithms, and share those insights for all involved parties.

 2. Increased healthcare accessibility with telemedicine